Connect to SQL Server in .NET with C#

 dotConnect for SQL Server

-Get enhanced ORM-enabled data provider for SQL Server and develop .NET applications working with SQL Server data quickly and easily!
+Get an enhanced ORM-enabled data provider for SQL Server and develop .NET applications working with SQL Server data quickly and easily!